Giovanni Aldini

-Giovanni Aldini (10 April 1762 – 17 January 1834) was an Italian physician and physicist born in Bologna.
+Giovanni Aldini (10 April 1762 – 17 January 1834) was an Italian medical doctor and physicist born in Bologna.
 He is considered a pioneer in the field of electrophysiology.
+His work on Galvanism – the electrical stimulation of muscles – significantly advanced 19th-century understanding of physiology, electrotherapy, and the nature of bioelectricity.

 Biography

 Giovanni Aldini was born in Bologna on 10 April 1762.
-He was a brother of the statesman Count Antonio Aldini, secretary of state for the Kingdom of Italy between 1805 and 1814.
-He graduated in physics at University of Bologna in 1782.
-In 1798, he became professor of experimental physics at University of Bologna, in succession to his uncle Luigi Galvani (1737–1798).
+He was the nephew of the renowned scientist Luigi Galvani, a pioneer in electrical research, and the brother of Count Antonio Aldini, who served as Secretary of State for the Kingdom of Italy from 1805 to 1814.
+After graduating in physics from the University of Bologna in 1782, he began working as a research assistant in Galvani’s laboratory in Bologna, focusing on muscle contraction experiments.
+In 1798, he was appointed professor of experimental physics at the University of Bologna in 1798, taking the chair formerly held by his teacher, Sebastiano Canterzani.

 Aldini's scientific work was chiefly concerned with galvanism, anatomy and its medical applications, with the construction and illumination of lighthouses, and with experiments for preserving human life and material objects from destruction by fire.
+He took part in the controversy between Galvani and Volta over animal electricity and was one of the greatest populariser of galvanism.
+Aldini edited Galvani’s main paper for general distribution, De viribus electricitatis in motu musculari commentarius, published in Modena in 1792.
 He wrote in French and English in addition to his native Italian, and in Latin, still used in the 18th century by the scientific community.

 Aldini was one of the earliest and most active members of the National Institute of Italy, to the foundation of which he contributed.
 In recognition of his merits, the emperor of Austria made him a Knight of the Iron Crown and a councillor of state at Milan.
 Aldini spent the last years of his life in Milan, where he died on 17 January 1834, at the age of 71.
 He bequeathed a considerable sum to found a school of natural science for artisans at Bologna.
+In his honour, the municipality commissioned a marble portrait, realized by Giuseppe Pacchioni, which was placed in the Pantheon of the Certosa di Bologna.